 “Slow down to EMERGE STRONG“!

-As I introduce my new brand today, I feel more present, in the moment, than I ever have been.
+As I introduce my new brand today, I feel more present and in the moment than I ever have before.

-I still have stress, I still have days when I wonder what the heck I am doing, I still doubt some of my actions, and the list goes on!
-I am a laboratory not a finished product, still struggling with perfectionism and learning to ask for help!
+I still have stress.
+I still have days when I wonder what the heck I am doing.
+I still doubt some of my actions.
+The list goes on!
+I am a laboratory, not a finished product, who is still struggling with perfectionism and learning to ask for help!
 But… I am open!

 We are all broken, that’s how the light gets in… Ernest Hemmingway